Sir William Treloar, 1st Baronet: Lord Mayor of London

 Sir William Treloar established a "Cripples' Fund" as his mayoral appeal, for which he gained 10,000 pounds of donations for his Alton Hospital during his tenure as Lord Mayor of London 9 November 1906 to 1907.
 Sir William and Lady Treloar greeted their first patients at Alton railway station on 8 September 1908 and a new branch was opened at Sandy Point, Hayling Island, in September 1919, with 50 patients.

 As a result of this in 1908 he opened Treloar College and Treloar School, near Alton, Hampshire, which has become part of the Treloar Trust a charity supporting the UK's leading specialist centre providing education, independence training and opportunities for young people with physical disabilities.

 Treloar maintains its links with The City and Livery Companies: each Lord Mayor of the City of London automatically becomes a trustee of Treloar Trust and visits the college and school.

 During his period of office as Lord Mayor he made a ceremonial visit to Cornwall, the county from which his ancestors came.
 He received the Freedom of Helston at Helston Guildhall and had the honour of leading the full dress Furry Dance at noon on 8 May 1907.

 Honours

-He was knighted by Queen Victoria on 29 March 1900 at Windsor Castle as a Knight bachelor.
+He was knighted by Queen Victoria in his year as sheriff, at Windsor Castle on 29 March 1900.
 On 8 May 1907 he was in Helston, Cornwall "the home of my fathers" and was given the Freedom of the Borough of Helston and then Freedom of the Borough of Truro.
 On 8 July 1907, Treloar conducted the opening of Simmons Park in Okehampton, Devon.
 After this date, a Swiss-style chalet – named Chalet Treloar – was built by the riverside in his honour.
 On 17 July 1907 he was created a baronet, of Grange Mount in the Parish of All Saints, Upper Norwood, in the Borough of Croydon.

 Sir William died at his home Grange Mount, in Upper Norwood on 6 September 1923 aged 80 and was buried alongside his wife at Shirley, Surrey.